kdd-lab/2019_Cornacchia/README.md

 ## Modeling Human Mobility considering Spatial, Temporal and Social Dimensions.

-Generative models of human mobility have the purpose of generating realistic trajectories for a set of agents.
+<i>Generative models of human mobility have the purpose of generating realistic trajectories for a set of agents.</i>

 The models considered exploit two competing mechanisms to describe human mobility: exploration and preferential return.
 The exploration mechanism models the scaling law presented by Song et al. (https://www.researchgate.net/publication/47278344_Modelling_the_scaling_properties_of_human_mobility): the tendency to explore new locations decreases over time.